DEF4LT-303/DEF4LT-303/README.md

 <h2 align="left">Current Knowledge</h2>

 These are the list of things that I am familiar with.
-It does not mean that I am fluent in all of them but I am comfortable with most of them.
+It does not mean that I am fluent in all of them but I am comfortable implementing and working with them.

 <!--START_SECTION:learn-->
 <h3><img height="20px" src="https://img.shields.io/badge/Database-979a9b"/></h3>